-Say a child falls out a second-story window.
+Say a child falls off the playground.
 She didn't lose consciousness, but her leg is bent where it shouldn't be — it's obviously broken.
 Her dad drives her to the nearest emergency department, where they perform a full-body CT scan in three seconds.

 The problem is that it might not be the right information.

-A radiologist without pediatric training might choose to scan the patient who'd fallen out the window with contrast — an injected fluid that makes the blood light up.
+A radiologist without pediatric training might choose to scan the child who'd fallen off the playground with contrast — an injected fluid that makes the blood light up.

 "In this case, a head CT would be warranted, since this child's fallen more than three meters," she says.
 "But she doesn't need that spine CT, doesn't need an abdomen CT.
 She just needed a head CT and a leg X-ray, but instead she got $50,000 worth of workup and all that radiation."